Leading the Next Generation of Software Testing

-- Review the challenges, obstacles, and issues that organizations face today
+- Review challenges, obstacles, and issues faced today

-- Discuss things that are working for some organizations and not for others
+- Discuss what’s working for some not for others

-- Review issues and observations reported by leaders in the testing community
+- Review issues and observations in the testing community

-- Determine suggestions on approaches to solve common problems faced by testing teams
+- Determine suggestions / approaches to solve common problems

 Part 2: Future State Projection

-- Review new ways of defining, driving, and reporting on the testing practice to grow and improve
+- Review new ways of defining, driving, reporting to grow your testing practice

-- Suggestions for how testers can lead upward, sideways, and down through the organization
+- How testers can lead up, sideways, and down through the organization

 Prerequisites for Attendees